Pediatric cardiac MRI stress test

 Pediatric cardiac MRI uses a magnetic field and radio waves to take pictures of your child’s heart and blood vessels.
-With a pediatric cardiac MRI stress test, our doctors will give your child medication to speed up their heart rate.
+With a pediatric cardiac MRI stress test, our doctors at Children's Health℠ will give your child medication to speed up their heart rate.
 We use this test to see how well your child’s heart works during exercise and exertion.

 Children's Health℠ is the only center in Dallas with a dedicated, full-time pediatric cardiac MRI team and scanner.
 We use the most up-to-date-technology to ensure that we get the best information for your child’s care.

-What is a Pediatric Cardiac MRI Stress Test?
+What is a pediatric cardiac MRI stress test?

 A pediatric cardiac MRI stress test is an imaging test.
 We do cardiac MRI stress tests with machines that have heart-specific equipment and software.
 We also use specific medications that help elevate your child’s heart rate during the test.

 Doctors mostly use cardiac MRI tests to diagnose congenital heart diseases, which are heart disorders that some children are born with.
-We also use cardiac MRI to identify any heart problems your child may have developed after birth, too, such as:

 The pictures from a cardiac MRI show doctors any abnormal tissue in your child’s heart.
 They can also help doctors better understand results from other imaging tests your child has had, such as chest X-rays and chest CT scans.